 - This last embarrassing typo is from a job candidate whose first name is Doug: “Sincerely, Dog.”

 As with other parts of the note, your cover letter closing should be informative, concise and correct.
 Bad grammar, punctuation errors, typos or misspellings might be all the incentive a hiring manager needs to toss your application aside for lacking attention to detail.
 Don’t rely on spell-check.
 Proofread your submission carefully and get someone else to look at it as well.
-A well-thought-out (and properly typed) final statement can help you close the deal.
+A well-thought-out final statement can help you close the deal.